dpa99c/cordova-plugin-androidx/README.md

 cordova-plugin-androidx
 =======================

+# DEPRECATION NOTICE
+This plugin is deprecated as it's no longer required since [`cordova-android@9`](https://github.com/apache/cordova-android/blob/master/RELEASENOTES.md#900-jun-23-2020) adds built-in support for AndroidX.

+- This plugin is only needed if your project uses legacy `cordova-android@8`.
+- If you update to `cordova-android@9` and your project contains this plugin then you should remove it.

+# Purpose
 This Cordova/Phonegap plugin enables AndroidX in a Cordova project ([AndroidX](https://developer.android.com/jetpack/androidx/migrate) is the successor to the [Android Support Library](https://developer.android.com/topic/libraries/support-library/index)).

 This plugin is useful if your project contains plugins which have migrated to AndroidX or if you otherwise want to enable AndroidX in your Cordova Android platform project.